 There are so many things wrong with this argument.
 Let’s go one at a time:

 • So if someone can’t afford something, you think the answer is just to steal it from someone else?
 Let’s say I’m starting a small business.
-Money is tight and I can’t afford my own logo.
+I can’t really afford my own logo.
 Hey, I know — I’ll just use your business’s logo!
 You won’t mind, right?
 After all, my budget is pretty tight.

 • The reality is that there’s no reason for a high school team logo to cost much — or even cost anything.
 If a community is big enough to have a high school, it almost certainly has someone (or, more likely, several someones) with enough design chops to create a logo.
 So let the school district announce a contest, or let the art teacher have a contest — it’s not that hard, it’s a good way to get the community involved and united, and local residents would be excited to contribute a design.

 • There are literally thousands of high schools out there whose team names don’t match up with a pro or college team.
 (The teams at the high school I attended, for example, are called the Phantoms.)
 These schools can’t poach a pro or college logo even if they want to, because their team names don’t match up, and yet somehow they all manage to have our own logo — go figure.
 It’s not that hard.

 These high schools don’t have major merchandizing programs, so it’s not like they’re making serious profits off of these logos.
 What’s the big deal?

 You’re totally missing my point.
 My objection to logo poaching has nothing to do with merchandising.
 Using something that doesn’t belong to you is lazy, uncreative, and unethical even if you’re not selling a single T-shirt or making a single penny from it.
 It’s just a bad approach to team identity, and it sets a terrible example for the school’s students.

 It makes sense that a high school would want to use a pro or college team’s logo.
 These days it’s all about exposure and branding!